Apartness, sharp elements, and the Scott topology of domains: The intrinsic apartness

-\begin{proposition} \begin{enumerate} \item For any elements \(x\) and \(y\) of a dcpo \(D\), we have that \(x \posnotbelow y\) implies \(x \not\below y\). \item The converse of~\textup{(i)} holds if and only if excluded middle holds.
-In particular, if the converse of~\textup{(i)} holds for all elements of the Sierpi\'nski domain \(\Sierp\), then excluded middle follows. \item For any elements \(x\) and \(y\) of a dcpo \(D\), we have that \(x \apart y\) implies \(x \neq y\). \item The converse of~\textup{(iii)} holds if and only if excluded middle holds.
-In particular, if the converse of~\textup{(iii)} holds for all elements of the Sierpi\'nski domain \(\Sierp\), then excluded middle follows. \item If \(c\) is a compact element of a dcpo \(D\) and \(x \in D\), then \(c \not\below x\) implies \(c \posnotbelow x\), without the need to assume excluded middle. \end{enumerate} \end{proposition} \begin{proof} (i): This is just the contrapositive of the first claim in Lemma~\ref{order-specialization}.
+\begin{proposition} \begin{enumerate} \item For any elements \(x\) and \(y\) of a dcpo \(D\), we have that \(x \posnotbelow y\) implies \(x \not\below y\). \item The converse of~\eqref{posnotbelow-implies-notbelow} holds if and only if excluded middle holds.
+In particular, if the converse of~\eqref{posnotbelow-implies-notbelow} holds for all elements of the Sierpi\'nski domain \(\Sierp\), then excluded middle follows. \item For any elements \(x\) and \(y\) of a dcpo \(D\), we have that \(x \apart y\) implies \(x \neq y\). \item The converse of~\eqref{apart-implies-neq} holds if and only if excluded middle holds.
+In particular, if the converse of~\eqref{apart-implies-neq} holds for all elements of the Sierpi\'nski domain \(\Sierp\), then excluded middle follows. \item If \(c\) is a compact element of a dcpo \(D\) and \(x \in D\), then \(c \not\below x\) implies \(c \posnotbelow x\), without the need to assume excluded middle. \end{enumerate} \end{proposition} \begin{proof} (1): This is just the contrapositive of the first claim in Lemma~\ref{order-specialization}.
+(2): It is straightforward to prove the implication if excluded middle holds.
+For the converse, assume that \(x \not\below y\) implies \(x \posnotbelow y\) for every \(x,y \in \Sierp\).
+We are going to show that \(\lnot\lnot P \to P\) for every proposition \(P\), which is equivalent to excluded middle.
+So let \(P\) be an arbitrary proposition and assume that \(\lnot\lnot P\) holds.
+Then the element \(\chi_P \coloneqq \set{* \mid P} \in \Sierp\) satisfies \(\chi_P \not\below \bot\).
+So \(\chi_P \posnotbelow \bot\) by assumption.
+By Lemma~\ref{posnotbelow-criterion} and Example~\ref{ex:powerset}, there exists \(b \in \set{\bot,\top}\) such that \(b \ll \chi_P\) and \(b \neq \bot\).
+The latter implies \(b = \top = \set{*}\), which means that \(\chi_P\) must be inhabited, which is equivalent to \(P\) holding.
+(3): Since the intrinsic apartness is irreflexive.
+(4): Similar to~(2).
+(5): If \(c\) is compact and \(c \not\below x\), then \(\upupset c\) is a Scott open containing \(c\), but not \(x\). \end{proof}